 On September 7, 2011, a design competition was launched to create a design for a new memorial to replace the Living Flame Memorial.
 The competition is now closed and the winner will be announced soon.
 Those interested in contributing to the Memorial Fund to build and maintain the new memorial, or follow its progress should visit the Fallen Heroes Memorial Fund.

-Celebrate National Mini Golf Day with a buy one-get one FREE Philly Mini Golf ticket.
+Celebrate National Carousel Day with a buy one-get one free tickets to the Parx Liberty Carousel!